etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

  - **Apply the new lessons** (solve a problem that requires the new material, re-derive the conclusions of the new material, successfully teach the material to someone else).

- - **Learn from others** who are applying the skills you are trying to learn.
+ - **Learn from others** who are demonstrating the skills you are trying to learn.

 [^1]: http://qr.ae/TUpbZ7 - *I am a B.Tech computer science student.
 I've heard that data structures and algorithms are very important and are asked in every interview, but I have no interest in that topic.
 What other options do I have?*
 [^2]: http://qr.ae/TU8cYb - *“algorithms” and “data structures” are ways of giving you something to do when you don’t know how to do anything.
 Algorithms are for n00bs.
 (700 upvotes)*